As of Oct. 19, changes are in place to curbside waste collection. Box it, bin it and sort it to reduce our environmental impact.

 Property managers and superintendents are responsible for purchasing Blue, Grey and Green Carts, in-unit kitchen catchers and replacing broken carts.

 Collection services inside designated business areas may be different between local municipalities, depending on the level of service selected and paid for by each municipality.
 Find your collection services.

 Outside a designated business area

 You will now have garbage collection every-other-week with a limit of eight containers.
-Your Blue / Grey Box and Green Bin / Cart will continue to be collected every week.
+Your Blue / Grey Box / Cart and Green Bin / Cart will continue to be collected every week.